f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     bld424258s  BX110        ?
     prompt%

-You can also walk the F5-PLATFORM-STATS-MIB:componentInfoTable within the chassis partition and each blade and its coresponding serial number will be displayed.
+You can also walk the F5-PLATFORM-STATS-MIB:componentInfoTable within the chassis partition and each blade and its corresponding serial number will be displayed.

 .. code-block:: bash